How & When to Use Veterinary Telemedicine

 • Triage: In urgent situations, telemedicine allows for rapid assessment and triage of pet health concerns, helping pet owners determine the next steps for seeking appropriate veterinary care.

-• Medical Cases: Telemedicine consultations are well-suited for initial history taking, discussion of diagnostic workups, and reevaluation of ongoing medical cases, providing pet owners with timely guidance and support throughout their pets' treatment journey.
+• Medical Cases: Telemedicine consultations are well-suited for initial history taking, discussion of diagnostic workups, and re-evaluation of ongoing medical cases, providing pet owners with timely guidance and support throughout their pets' treatment journey.

 • Palliative and Hospice Care: For pets requiring palliative or hospice care, telemedicine consultations offer compassionate support and guidance to pet owners as they navigate end-of-life decisions and ensure their pets' comfort and quality of life.